jmather/scope.js/README.md

 Executes a given _choice_ on a _scopeValue_.
 If _choice_ is not provided, it will throw a Question exception detailing the commands available.

+# Todos

+## Test Client

+* Fix the Scope panel and sub systems to conform to proper React patterns with regards to Stores and flow of data.

+## VM

+* Teach it how to perform operations "over time"
+    - Will likely require new instructions: incrementOverTime, decrementOverTime, incrementInFuture, decrementInFuture, placeInFuture, removeInFuture, createInFuture, destroyInFuture
+    - all values will likely get a 'sideEffects' value to track these
+* Many more value types:
+    - Expressions: values which are merely named expressions.
+This should resuse the _wben_ expression system.
+    - TimedCounter: Counters that run based off of time (typcially used for things like Energy and Stamina)
+    - Collections: Groups of values.
+Useful for freating in-system taxonomies (object Widget property Foo takes any value in the collectio Bar, for example).